Liu742/Liu742.github.io/FinalProject/README.md

 <p>
 The present version is not optimized for mobile devices.
 Kindly access this webpage using a computer or an alternative device.
 </p>

+## Writeup

+Click <a href="https://github.com/Liu742/Liu742.github.io/blob/main/FinalProject/Final%20Project%20Writeup.pdf">here</a> to see the project writeup.